Arizona Science Lecture Series | 2021

 In past years, a companion program for educators is offered as a for-credit course with discussion, lecture, and activities to help teach series topics in the classroom.
 This course is structured for science teachers at the 6-12 grade level, but K-12 teachers at all levels are invited to participate.
 Pre-service teachers who are not yet certified may also take the course and earn undergraduate credit.

 While thousands look forward to this free public series every year, many thousands more have participated in these series by downloading the lecture podcasts available on this site.
-Lectures are also available as podcasts on the UA's iTunes U.
+Lectures are also available as podcasts on the UA's YouTube for Past Lecture Series.